Everest Base Camp Trek

 Accommodation:

-Your nights, during the trek, will be spent at basic and simple lodges having private rooms partitioned with wooden walls.
+Your nights, during the Everest Base Camp trek, will be spent at basic and simple lodges having private rooms partitioned with wooden walls.
 These rooms accommodate two single beds with cotton pillows and a blanket provided.
 However, it is always good to bring your own sleeping bag.
 Most of the lodges have a solar lighting system and hence are slightly dim.
 Bathrooms & toilets in such lodges are usually common.
 Some upgraded lodges have popped up in the lower section of the Everest region, which provide private bathrooms and toilets, but they are limited and can be arranged at an extra cost.

 For your information, during trekking in the Himalayas the accommodation is on a twin sharing basis, single room is extremely difficult to get even with extra amount.
 The reason is because the lodges in the trekking trail are limited so they need accommodation for all the travelers.